FacebookTwitterYoutubeInstagramGoogle Plus

 Read More

-Cumrun Vafa is a Donner Professor of Science in the Department of Physics at Harvard University.
-He received his BS in Math and Physics from MIT and his PhD in Physics from Princeton University under the direction of Edward Witten.
-Vafa’s primary area of research is string theory.
+Cumrun Vafa is the Hollis Professor of Mathematics and Natural Philosophy at Harvard University.
+He received his BS in Math and Physics from MIT in 1981 and his PhD in …

 Read More